rapyuta-robotics/rclUE/docs/source/examples/service_client_example.rst

 You can create a service client by using the `ROS2_CREATE_SERVICE_CLIENT_WITH_QOS <../doxygen_generated/html/d1/d79/_r_o_s2_node_component_8h.html#afc35f3065562037d23b39eb0baa32f0d>`_ macro, which creates a service client and adds it to the node.
-When the node receives a service request, AROS2ServiceClientNode::SrvCallback is called.
+When the node receives a service response, AROS2ServiceClientNode::ReceiveResponse is called.

 .. code-block:: C++